Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sunbury - West has 71 active public transport stops, all of which are bus stops.
 These stops are served by four different routes that together facilitate 3,015 weekly passenger trips.
-The accessibility of public transport in the area is rated as good, with residents on average being located 203 meters from their nearest transport stop.
+The transport accessibility in the area is considered good, with residents on average being located 203 meters from their nearest transport stop.

 Across all routes, there are an average of 430 trips per day, which equates to approximately 42 weekly trips per individual stop.